fmaymone/timeslot-api/README.md

 ENV['DB_POOL'] # number of available database connections, defaults to MAX_THREADS or 10 if both are not set, BUT should be at least MAX_THREADS + NOTIFICATION_WORKERS
 # maximum on heroku free plan is 20

+ENV['PG_EXPLAIN'] = 'true' # show output of pg EXPLAIN ANALYZE for all SELECT queries, use carefully

 ENV['TS_SLOT_WEBSHARING_URL'] = 'http://timesl.ot/' # domain name for the slot websharing service app, given we have one ENV['ENABLE_IOS_DB_CLEAN'] = 'true' # to enable the endpoint for db cleaning
 ```